symfony/symfony/UPGRADE-2.1.md

     `getChoices()` and `getChoicesByValues()`.
 For the latter two, no replacement exists.

-  * The strategy for generating the `id` and `name` HTML attributes for choices in a choice field has changed.
+  * The strategy for generating the `id` and `name` HTML attributes for checkboxes and radio buttons in a choice field has changed.

     Instead of appending the choice value, a generated integer is now appended by default.
-Take care if your JavaScript relies on the old behavior.
-If you can guarantee that your choice values only contain ASCII letters, digits, colons and underscores, you can restore the old behavior by setting the `index_strategy` choice field option to `ChoiceList::COPY_CHOICE`.
+Take care if your JavaScript relies on that.

   * In the choice field type's template, the structure of the `choices` variable has changed.